atomisthq/docs/docs/user/index.md

 You must have a Git source code management account, either GitHub.com, GitHub Enterprise (GHE), or BitBucket.
-If you want to use Atomist with GHE or BitBucket, please <a class="contact" href="mailto:support@atomist.com">contact Atomist</a>.
+If you want to use Atomist with GHE or BitBucket, please <a class="contact" href="mailto:support@atomist.com" title="Contact Atomist">contact Atomist</a>.
 The remainder of these instructions assume you have a GitHub.com account.
 If you do not already have a GitHub.com account, you can [create one][github-create].

 For the whole shebang, it helps to have a GitHub organization and a [Slack][slack] team.
 You can create these for free and have full